spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

 dictionary of parameters to the Pipeline’s constructor.
 Each key is the name of a step, and the value is another dictionary containing parameters for that step.
-For example, the following is the equivalent of the configuration file above:
+For example, the following is the equivalent of the parameter file above:

 .. code-block:: python